nicoletownley/fFinder/README.md

 This application solves the problem of finding a friend for those lonely individuals.

 # **__What Is The App Doing And Why?__**
-The application gets and posts survey information so it can align the user with a friend that best matches the responses they have given to the survey quesitons.
+The application gets and posts survey information so it can align the user with a friend that best matches the responses they have given to the survey questions.

 # **__How Do You Run The App?__**
 You run the app by doing the following: